apanasyu/GoogleTrends/README.md

 Because for our problem the regions are large we can also compare Google Trends performance at the 'Country’ resolution vs. only 'City’.
 Each country given the average latitude and longitude of its cities based on CSV file [2].

 The library dependencies are: geopy, pytrends (Python ver.
-3.9 used)
+3.9 used).
+This project was coded using Windows 10 operating system (not sure if this affects pickled files).

 The code for recording Google Trends: